 These intermediate spray qualities offer good coverage at reasonable water volumes and good drift control.
 Their spray quality can be tailored with pressure adjustments to suit specific needs.
 For images, see here.
 In alphabetical order:

-Plenty of selection in this popular category, all manufacturers offer similar performance.
+There is plenty of selection in this popular category, all manufacturers offering similar specs and performance.

 - Air Bubble Jet